 N – Nicest hotel you’ve stayed in

 Nisa: I’m not a fan of big chains (I like to call them „sharks“).
 I actually hate big hotel chains!
 I prefer little guest houses, or boutique hotels.
 You’re much closer to the people, it’s so much more cozy and personal.
-I had a wonderful stay at „The Times Hotel“ in Amsterdam and also „Hotel Josef“ in Prague; beautiful rooms, wonderful service and the perfect location.
+I had a wonderful stay at „The Times Hotel“ in Amsterdam, „Hotel Josef“ in Prague and the beautiful Golden Banana Hotel in Siem Reap; beautiful rooms, wonderful service and the perfect location.

-O – Obsession – what are you obsessed with taking pictures of while traveling
+O – Obsession – what are you obsessed with taking pictures of while travelling

 Nisa: Markets from around the world.